zikozee/K8s-Resources/README.md

 	type: NodePort
 		name: myapp-pod
 	ports:						:::: This is an array so we can have many pod mapping
-		- targetPort: 80		port on the pod if omiited, value of port is used
+		- targetPort: 80		port on the pod if omitted, value of port is used
 		  port: 80			::: Mandatory  service port
 		  nodePort: 30008		::: can be ommited then a free port is used
 	Selector: